-Since Marlow is the narrator, we get mostly his speech and thoughts in his specific vernacular, which is rife with British witticisms.
+Since Marlow is the narrator, we get mostly his speech and thoughts in his specific vernacular, which is very turn-of-the-century British.
 As a general rule, only the white people speak and their speech is given in standard English.
-Some of the characters—namely the brickmaker and the harlequin—have rather erratic speech.
-Their speeches are often marked with hyphens, showing a good deal of hesitation and uncertainty.
+Some of the characters—namely the brickmaker and the harlequin—have rather erratic speech, like this little bit from the harlequin:

-Occasionally, a black slave (such as the manager's boy) or a cannibal speaks in English to communicate vital information to Marlow.
-Their English is always marked with heavy accents and, often, with incorrect grammar.
-Their speaking has a distinctly pidgin feel to it and highlights their inability to completely function in the white man's world.
+Occasionally, a black slave (such as the manager's boy) or a cannibal speaks in English to communicate vital information to Marlow, but he never uses proper English—which, of course, emphasizes that the speaker can't fully function in a white man's world.

 A good example is the super-famous "Mistah Kurtz—he dead" (3.45).
 (Why is this super famous?
 T.S.
 Eliot used it as the epigraph to his poem "The Hollow Men," which is kind of a big deal—as in, articulates the literary viewpoint of an entire generation.)